MPR offers insurance for well-established crime techniques, as well as those that are newly emerging.

 Why do your clients need crime insurance?

-  - The Annual Fraud Indicator puts the cost of fraud to the UK economy at £193 billion a year – that’s more than £6,000 per second.
-The private sector accounts for £144 billion of this, with £8 billion disappearing to payroll fraud, and £127 billion lost to procurement fraud.
+- Statistics puts the cost of fraud to the UK economy at £137 billion a year – that’s more than £4,000 per second.

 - The average organisation loses approximately 6% of its total annual revenue to fraud and abuse committed by its own employees.

 - Social engineering fraud continues to be a popular method for third parties to deceive businesses into transferring funds.